Home » Publications »

 The ESOP Repurchase Obligation Handbook

-by Judith Kornfeld, Anthony Mathews, Thomas Roback, Jr., Loren Rodgers, Pete Shuler, Kelly Wright, and Carolyn F. Zimmerman
+by Tim Cleary, Patrick De Craene, Judith L. Kornfeld, Anthony I. Mathews, Nathan Nicholson, Thomas Roback, Jr., Loren Rodgers, Kevin T. Rusch, Pete Shuler, Nancy Wiefek and Kelly ("Bucky") R. Wright

 This is provided as a PDF, with no shipping charges.
 It also is available in a print version (for which shipping charges apply).